 Symptoms and risk factors for heart failure

 Some preexisting heart conditions can put you at risk for heart failure.
 It’s vital that you work with your physician to treat and manage these conditions to keep your heart as healthy as possible.

-Conditions that put you at risk for heart failure include:
+Conditions that put you at risk include:

 - Congenital heart disease

 - High blood pressure

 Certain medications, being obese or drinking too much alcohol may also raise your risk of heart failure.

 If your heart does start to fail, you may notice some early symptoms such as:

 - Pounding or racing heartbeats (palpitations)